MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/troubleshoot-firmware-update.md

 The SupportsUpdate field, at least for SATA and NVMe devices, indicates if the built-in PowerShell functionality can be used to update firmware.

-The SupportsUpdate field will always report “True” for SAS-attached devices because querying for the appropriate command support isn't possible with industry-standard commands.
+The SupportsUpdate field always report “True” for SAS-attached devices because querying for the appropriate command support isn't possible with industry-standard commands.

 To validate whether a SAS device supports the required command set, two options exist:

 - Test SAS device via the Update-StorageFirmware cmdlet with an appropriate firmware image; or
-- Consult the Windows Server Catalogue to identify which SAS devices have successfully gained the FW Update AQ (https://www.windowsservercatalog.com/)
+- Consult the Windows Server Catalog to identify which SAS devices have successfully gained the FW Update AQ (https://www.windowsservercatalog.com/)

 ### Remediation options

-If a given device you are testing doesn't support the appropriate command set, either query your vendor to see if an updated firmware is available that provides the needed command set, or consult the Windows Server Catalogue to identify devices for sourcing that implement the appropriate command set.
+If a given device you're testing doesn't support the appropriate command set, either query your vendor to see if an updated firmware is available that provides the needed command set, or consult the Windows Server Catalog to identify devices for sourcing that implement the appropriate command set.

 ## Troubleshooting with 3rd-Party drivers (SAS)